 Similar histories can be related for all modern inventions that are adequately documented.
 The hero customarily credited with the invention followed previous inventors who had had similar aims and had already produced designs, working models, or (as in the case of the Newcomen steam engine) commercially successful models.
 Edison’s famous “invention” of the incandescent light bulb on the night of October 21, 1879, improved on many other incandescent light bulbs patented by other inventors between 1841 and 1878.
 Similarly, the Wright brothers’ manned powered airplane was preceded by the manned unpowered gliders of Otto Lilienthal and the unmanned powered airplane of Samuel Langley; Samuel Morse’s telegraph was preceded by those of Joseph Henry, William Cooke, and Charles Wheatstone; and Eli Whitney’s gin for cleaning short-staple (inland) cotton extended gins that had been cleaning long-staple (Sea Island) cotton for thousands of years.

-In her novel Anthem, Rand’s protagonist, a nameless individual who rebels against the stifling conformity that is imposed by the rulers on the inhabitants of her imaginary society in order to maintain order and control, after discovering an ancient laboratory that has been miraculously preserved in working order, proceeds, without ever having received any scientific training or instruction, to discover the principles of electricity and later invent a light bulb.
-This preposterous fairy tale illustrates how skewed was Rand’s understanding of the way discoveries and innovations are made, and the manner in which we learn the things that are essential for our survival.
-It is comparable to supposing that a person who has never seen or heard a single word of Chinese will be able, merely by assiduous effort and thought, to write a literary masterpiece in that language.
+In her novel Anthem, Rand’s protagonist rebels against the stifling conformity that is imposed by the rulers on the inhabitants of her imaginary society in order to maintain order and control, after discovering an ancient laboratory that has been miraculously preserved in working order, proceeds, without ever having received any scientific training or instruction, to discover the principles of electricity and later invent a light bulb.
+This preposterous fairy tale illustrates how skewed was Rand’s understanding of the way that discoveries and inventions are made, and the manner in which we learn the things that are essential for our survival.
+It is comparable to supposing that a person who has never read a single work written in Chinese will be able, merely by assiduous effort and thought, to write a literary masterpiece in that language.

 Since everything man needs has to be discovered by his own mind and produced by his own effort, the two essentials of the method of survival proper to a rational being are: thinking and productive work.